• Skip to primary navigation

 • When the flour is completely incorporated add the flour-coated fruits and mix on low til they are evenly dispersed throughout the batter.

-• Let them cool completely before unmolding.
+• Let them cool slightly before unmolding to cool completely.

 To make the frosting and marzipan